 On the other spectrum of the democracy crisis we have the imbalance of rights and responsibilities, freedoms and restrictions.
 All of us would love to have unrestricted freedoms but from today’s perspective it is a dream.
 Freedom to sail on the free Internet is just one such example.
 That is what we do daily, where we provide our private details to a company that gives us a ‘free’ application in return.
 That ‘return’ could be a restriction to our freedom of privacy in various aspects, including knowing our voting preferences.
 That’s what was discovered in March 2018 in the Cambridge Analytica and Facebook scandal.
 Both companies are suspected of stealing personal data of about 50 million users to enable political parties to carry out personalised marketing campaign to impact the outcome of Brexit and the presidential elections in the USA in their favour.

-Some of many faults of democracy are presented further on in this section.
-Some of many faults of democracy are presented further on in this section, based on the analysis carried out by Sean Lusk in his book ‘Rethinking Public Strategy’ (Lusk, 2014) and other political thinkers.
+Some of many faults of democracy are presented further on based on the analysis carried out by Sean Lusk in his book ‘Rethinking Public Strategy’ (Lusk, 2014) and other political thinkers.

 Those seeking power, get there by using sophisticated socio-technical tools, which in the end deliver to them the votes of the voters, who cannot clearly see the real intentions of those that will govern them.
 The voters cheated out will later on complain that ‘they’ – the politicians – should never be trusted, since they just cannot understand ‘us’.
-That is one way to build a society of ‘us versus them’.
+That may lead the voters to make a conclusion that in today’s society it is ‘us versus them’.

 The hate of the elites is an instinctive fear among many who believe the elites consider themselves morally superior to other human beings.
 But that hate and mistrust goes much deeper, as some philosophers such as Kevin Williamson have argued.
 It is the conviction of the ‘have nots’ that modern intellectuals and elites have a condescending view that they (the Elites) not only know better how people should live their lives, but also how to run lives of the ‘have nots’ down to a minute detail.